adwiii/CSCI_420_Robotics_Fall_2025/index.md

       * Each student must be able to *fully explain* all code and implementation details of their solution as though the student had written all code from scratch.
 If generative AI helped you to outline a solution or fix a bug, you must be able to fully explain the current working version of the code at a level of understanding that demonstrates command of course concepts and a familiarity with the tools and techniques of the labs.
       * These assignments will be turned in by a live demonstration of the solution to the instructor during Wednesday class sessions or office hours.
       * ***A correct and functional implementation that you cannot explain how it functions and why it relates to course concepts will result in at most half credit.***
+    * See the course posting in Blackboard for instructions and submission of the video assignment.
 * Labs will earn full credit if presented within one week after they are due, 50% credit within two weeks, and 5% after two weeks.
 For example, Lab 1 will be assigned on Wednesday, September 3rd and can be presented for full credit any time through the end of office hours on September 10th, for 50% credit through the end of office hours on September 17th, and will receive 5% credit afterward.
 Labs can be turned in during any lab period or during instructor office hours.
 * Depending on the class size only a sample of the students will be graded on a weekly basis.
 * Students are responsible for all missed work.
 It is also the absentee's responsibility to get all missing notes or materials.